 - Trouble breathing that requires breathing assistance (ventilator)

 Call for an appointment with your health care provider if asthma symptoms develop.

 Call your health care provider or go to the emergency room if:

-An asthma attack requires more medication than recommended
+An asthma attack requires more medicine than recommended

 Symptoms get worse or do not improve with treatment